 Caring for someone can be physically and emotionally tough.
 Children and young people may skip school sometimes to try and fit everything in and might worry a lot about things at home.
 Young carers can sometimes forget to look after themselves.
 It can be hard for friends and teachers to understand exactly what they do each day and why they need to do it.
 It can be hard to find time to go out with friends or do homework.
 Lots of young carers also tell us that being a carer can be very rewarding.

-Wiltshire Council Families and Children’s Service carries out assessments of young people who care for someone else.
+Wiltshire Council's Safeguarding and Support Team carry out assessments of young people who care for someone else.
 An assessment is when an adult who works for the council gets to know the young person and the things they are dealing with to see if they need some help.

-Anyone who thinks a child could be a young carer can refer the child into Wiltshire Council Families and Children’s Service for a young carers’ assessment.
+Anyone who thinks a child could be a young carer can refer the child into Wiltshire Council for a young carers' assessment.

-Carer Support Wiltshire is the organisation that raises awareness of, and supports, carers of all ages in Wiltshire.
-Once an assessment has been completed for a young carer, then they may be referred to Carer Support Wiltshire to take part in activities that will give them a break from their caring role.
-Staff who have carried out the assessment will talk to the young carer about these activities.
+Carer Support Wiltshire raises awareness of, and supports, carers of all ages in Wiltshire.
+Carer Support Wiltshire work with Youth Action Wiltshire to support young carers.
+Once an assessment has been completed for a young carer, they may be referred to Carer Support Wiltshire and a support worker will then talk to the young carer about what help and support they can offer.
+This could include 1:1 support, coaching, mentoring or fun activities that will give the young carer